drov0/pydofus2/README.md

 > :warning: You may encounter compatibility issues with higher versions.
 [Link to python 3.9.12 download page](https://www.python.org/downloads/release/python-3912/)

 One thing you should keep in mind is that this will setup a virtual env for you to work on.
-If you get the error `ModuleNotFoundError: No module named 'com'` its most likely because you opened a neww terminal and you didn't activate the virtual env of the project.
+If you get the error `ModuleNotFoundError: No module named 'com'` its most likely because you opened a new terminal and you didn't activate the virtual env of the project.

 ### Install node js